WorkPac Group is now hiring for the Swan Hill Solar Farm project located in Northern Victoria.We are...Read more

 While solar radiation may not be great for the skin, it is fantastic for power generation, a realisation that Australia is slowly waking up to.
 Solar farms are springing up everywhere, and with battery storage proving itself as a way to stockpile and utilise this resource even when the sun isn’t shining, the number of solar farms is only set to increase.

-And that’s great news for backpackers on a 417 or 462 visa.
+And that’s great news for backpackers on a 417 or 462 visa who are looking for solar farm work with no experience.

 Where are most solar farm jobs located?